91 Colleges With Full-Ride Scholarships

 12. The University of Michigan, Ann Arbor

-Stamps Scholarship: The Stamps Scholarship at The University of Michigan, Ann Arbor, will cover the full cost of attendance, renewable every year for up to four years of undergraduate studies.
-In addition, scholars gain membership to the University of Michigan Stamps Scholar Society student organization, potential enrichment funding of up to $10,000 to support experiential learning initiatives, and the ability to network with Stamps Scholars at more than 40 colleges and universities.
+Stamps Scholarship: The Stamps Scholarship at The University of Michigan, Ann Arbor, will cover the full cost of attendance and is renewable every year for up to four years of undergraduate study.
+Scholars also gain membership to the University of Michigan Stamps Scholar Society student organization, potential enrichment funding of up to $10,000 to support experiential learning initiatives, and the ability to network with Stamps Scholars at more than 40 colleges and universities.

 13. UNC (University of North Carolina) Chapel Hill

 Morehead-Cain Scholarship: The Morehead-Cain scholarship has the distinction of being the first merit scholarship program established in the U.S. The award covers full tuition, student fees, housing, meals, books, a laptop, and Discovery Funds to be used for educational opportunities.
 Morehead-Cain Scholars also have access to a four-year Summer Enrichment Program.

 Robertson Scholars Leadership Program: This four-year scholarship covers undergraduate tuition, mandatory fees, and room and board.
 It also gives unique access to the opportunities at both Duke and UNC-Chapel Hill, three summers of domestic and international experiences, two semesters of summer abroad, customized leadership and professional development opportunities, and an extensive community.

 14. Michigan State University

 Alumni Distinguished Scholarship: These scholarships are awarded to 15 of the most outstanding incoming freshmen based on academic factors like GPA, standardized test scores, and class rank along with participation in the MSU Alumni Distinguished Scholarship competition.
 Recipients of these scholarships receive funding for tuition, fees, room and board, and an annual $1,000 stipend.

-Distinguished Freshman Scholarship: This is a subset of the Alumni Distinguished Scholarship.
-This scholarship is awarded to the 20 runners-up in the Alumni Distinguished Scholarship competition.
+Distinguished Freshman Scholarship: This scholarship is awarded to the 20 runners-up in the Alumni Distinguished Scholarship competition.
 It covers tuition and other fees for eight semesters.

 15. Purdue University